Asylum-Lang-Foundation/Manual/source/walkthrough/functions.md

 1
 ```

-Notice that you are allowed to give parameters values in any order regardless of their defaults or not!
-You just have to make sure you give values to parameters that do not have a default value or else the function call will produce a compilation error.
+Notice that you are allowed to give arguments in any order regardless of their defaults or not!
+You just have to make sure you give arguments that do not have a default value or else the function call will produce a compilation error.

 ## Challenges
 1. Adding is cool and all, but subtraction is where it is at!
 Make a function called `sub` that subtracts `int b` from `int a`, this returns an `int`.